kdeldycke/kevin-deldycke-blog/content/2011/setup-mailman-nginx-exim-debian-squeeze.md

 ## Munin monitoring

-Finally, if like me you [use Munin to monitor your machine](), then it's a good idea to let it graph some Mailman usage:
+Finally, if like me you [use Munin to monitor your machine ]({filename}/2011/munin-monitor-debian-squeeze-server.md), then it's a good idea to let it graph some Mailman usage:

 ```shell-session